huangw/dev_flow-gem/README.md

 ### Semantic Versioning and Special Tasks

-Tasks with branch name starts with `release_`, `bugfix_`, `hotfix_` ...
+Tasks with branch name starts with `release_`, `hotfix_` ...
-will have special meanings.
+will affect the version number.

-You use `release_` branch to manually manage major and minor versioning, e.g. `release_v0.1` will create a tag `version_0.1`, and bugfix, hotfix branches will add-up fix numbers after it such as: `version_0.1.28`.
-(TODO)
+You use `release_` branch to manually manage major and minor versioning, e.g. `release_v0.1` will create a tag `version-0.1`, and hotfix branches will add-up fix numbers after it such as: `version-0.1.28`.
+All those branches will merged into `master` trunk.

-`milestone_` is a special type of task that corresponding to important event in the development flow but do not affect version numbers (for example event for team code review, customer acceptance review, etc.).

-Other tasks also do not affect version numbers.
+`milestone_` is a special type of task that corresponding to important event in the development flow (for example event for team code review, customer acceptance review, etc.), but do not affect version numbers, so do other tasks.

 Sometimes you may want to use 'prepare releases' such as `release_v0.1a`, `release_v0.1b`, avoid sandwich tasks between prepare releases and releases.